nycdna/text_mining_c/Text-Mining-C.md

 ### Pairwise correlation analysis of special words:

-Finally, I look at which of the 15 words beginning with _C_ special above are most likely to occur in the same chapter/section of _C_.
+Finally, I look at the phi coefficients for pairs of Special Words within the same chapter/section/block of _C_ (that is, how correlated the appearance of one Special Word within a given chapter/section/block is with the appearance of another Special Word within that same chapter/section/block).

 ``` r